 Board games are a great way for your toddler to develop skills such as problem solving, logical reasoning and manual dexterity.
 They may also provide educational opportunities such as number or letter skills and visual perception.
 Not least, games are a great way for families to spend good, fun quality time together after a busy day.

 Board games can be a good way to teach young children about sharing and taking turns.
 They will also learn to act appropriately when they win or lose – although probably not without a few tantrums along the way!
 The range of games available now is huge – there are products for all different age groups and which use a variety of different skills.
-Here, we have rounded up the best board games for children aged around 2-4 years old, to help you find something age-appropriate and educational as well as being fun for your toddler.
+Here, we have rounded up the best board games for children aged around 2 to 4 years old, to help you find something age-appropriate and educational as well as being fun for your toddler.

 As mentioned above, it is important to ensure the game you choose is suitable for your child’s age and level of development.
 They will become frustrated if the game is too easy or too difficult.
 However, if you choose something a little bit tricky, explaining the rules is a great way for parents and children to bond.